pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ```

 ## World Spherical Coordinates
 Using the transformations introduced above, we can transform various data into cartesian world coordinates.
-For some things it is more intuitive to have the data in spherical coordinates though.
+For some purposes, it is more intuitive to have the data in spherical coordinates though.
 For instance, you might want to know when someone’s gaze or heading deviates from parallel with the horizon, i.e. if they are looking/facing upwards or downwards.

-Converting data into spherical world coordinates makes these things obvious.
+Converting data into spherical world coordinates makes this obvious.
 When wearing Neon, an elevation and azimuth of 0 degrees corresponds to a neutral orientation: i.e., aimed at magnetic North and parallel to the horizon.
 A positive elevation corresponds to looking upwards, and a negative elevation corresponds to looking downwards.

 The [Euler angles from the IMU](https://docs.pupil-labs.com/neon/data-collection/data-streams/#euler-angles) are already in a compatible format.
 For gaze data in world coordinates, the `cartesian_to_spherical_world` function below will do the necessary transformation.